-You can check this makes sense (or, at least, some kind of sense) by clicking the Check syntax button.
-If there are any blatant mistakes (e.g. missing semicolons) you'll be told where they are.
+You can check this makes sense (or, at least, some kind of sense) by clicking the Check Syntax button.
+If there are any blatant mistakes (e.g. missing semicolons) you will be notified where they are.

 Then close the dialogs by clicking OK, OK again then Close.
-Run your amended plug-in from the Plug-ins menu and a message box with the answer 1 + 1 = 2 should appear.
+Run your amended plug-in from the Plug-ins menu and a message box with the answer 1+1=2 should appear.

 How does it work?
 The first two lines should be obvious.
 The last line uses & to stick two strings together.
-You can't use + as this works only for numbers (if you try it in the example above, you'll get an interesting answer!).
+You cannot use + as this works only for numbers (if you try it in the example above, you will get an interesting answer!).